As a candidate for elected office you’ll need a distinct email address for your campaign.

 Having your own personalized domain name is an important part of branding your campaign and your candidacy.

 It also helps Google and other search engines easily find you and send those looking up your name to your website.

 Once you have that personalized domain, you should then create an email that is tied to the domain name you are using.

-The email address alone gives legitimacy to my platform and promotes The Campaign School in a very subtle way.
+The email address alone gives legitimacy to your platform and provides you name ID in a very subtle way.

-Having an email coming from your personalized campaign domain shows you are a serious and credible candidate.
+Having an email coming from your personalized campaign domain shows you are a serious candidate.

 And it doesn’t cost very much to set up, so there’s really no reason for you not to have an email tied to your own domain.

 There is however one really big reason why you shouldn’t be using Gmail or any other free email service for your campaign.